pieter-degroote/UltimateKEYS-testing/autohotkey-capslock-mod/README.md

     SendMode "Event"  ; allows chaining of customized key combinations

-## 2. Add the following code at the end of the regular scripts
+## 2. Append the following code to the regular scripts

-The following code can be added to the end of the regular scripts (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:
+Add the following code to the end of the regular scripts (identical for both AutoHotkey v1.1 and v2.0)&nbsp;:

 **Overlay scripts for US QWERTY&nbsp;:**